Audio Version Available

 During her speech, she shared about her story being a staff member with Down syndrome at Shangri-La Rasa Sentosa, where she has been working as a housekeeper for nine years as part of DSA’s Adult Enhancement Program.

-“I love dancing and I hope to continue doing it for as long as I can,” says Wan Yi.
+“I love dancing and I hope to continue doing it for as long as I can,” said Wan Yi.